Lead Contractor: MACE

 Critical Airflow completes work on the world’s most advanced DNA laboratory located South East London.
 The specification demanded tough environmental conditions are to be maintained around the clock 365 days per year.

-Critical airflow provided a pressure independent Phoenix Controls system to maintain the integrity of the laboratory conditions; zero maintenance and reliability were paramount to the selection of equipment as the Laboratory complex had to minimise downtime in the event of any equipment failure.
-Once all works were complete the facility underwent a deep clean to remove any trace of DNA from the construction site to prevent contaminating future research.
+Critical Airflow implemented a pressure independent Phoenix Controls system to maintain the integrity of the laboratory conditions.
+Zero maintenance and reliability were paramount to the selection of equipment as the Laboratory complex had to minimise downtime in the event of any equipment failure.
+Once all works were complete, the facility underwent a deep clean to remove any trace of DNA from the construction site to prevent contaminating future research.

 The Forensic Science Service likes to stay out of the limelight.
 Its offices have no logo or sign.
 Only a couple of police cars and a few smokers with lab coats hint at what goes on inside the iceberg of concrete and steel in London's Lambeth.

 Yet this inconspicuous exterior belies the fact that this is the brain stem of policing in Britain, the place where some of the country's most important cases are broken down to their component parts and rigorously analysed by the 600 forensic scientists who work inside.

 The FSS began life as a network of regional forensic science labs during the Thirties.
 It was not until 1996 though, when the then Metropolitan Police Laboratory in Lambeth came under the control of the Forensic Science Service, that the FSS assumed complete control of forensic science in the UK.